This article covers FHA Condo Loans Mortgage Guidelines And Requirements

-- FHA is not a lender but a government agency whose role is to insure and guarantee FHA Loans that is originated by FHA Approved Lenders.
+- FHA is a government agency whose role is to insure and guarantee FHA Loans that is originated by HUD Approved Lenders

 Properties Eligible For FHA Loans

-- There are various types of FHA insured mortgage loans that is available for homeowners.
+There are various types of FHA insured mortgage loans that are available for homeowners.

-- Manufactured Homes need to meet HUD Guidelines and sit on permanent concrete foundations.
+- Manufactured Homes need to Meet HUD Guidelines

-- Home Buyers of Condominiums can qualify for FHA Financing, however, the condominium complex needs to be FHA Approved.
+- Home Buyers of Condominiums can qualify for FHA Financing

-There are additional HUD Requirements for home buyers who want to purchase condominiums with a FHA Loan:
+There are additional HUD Requirements for homebuyers who want to purchase condominiums with an FHA Loan:

 - FHA regularly publishes of FHA Approved Condominium Complexes.